massquantity/Kaggle-HousePrices/README.md

-# Kaggle--House-Prices
+# Kaggle - House Prices: Advanced Regression Techniques
-Kaggle Kernel for  House Prices competition, https://www.kaggle.com/massquantity/all-you-need-is-pca-lb-0-11421-top-4
+This is a kaggle kernel I wrote for House Prices competition.
+For your convenience, please view it in NbViewer